MNeMoNiCuZ/yolov8-scripts/README.md

 The script will always save your latest model (last.pt) and the currently best performing model (best.pt), in the /training_output/project_name/weights/ directory.

-## 6. Generate / Detect / Test your model
+### 6. Testing Your Model
+After training, use `generate.py` with your model to detect classes on new images.
+Place test images in `/generate_input` and run the script to generate outputs in `/generate_output`.
-Copy your output model into the `models` directory, you can also rename it to something suitable, like `watermarks_s_yolov8_v1.pt`.
+Copy your output model into the `models` directory.
+Now is a good time to rename it to something suitable, like `watermarks_s_yolov8_v1.pt`.
 > [!TIP]
 > You may want to try both the `last.pt` and `best.pt` separately to see which model perfoms the best for you.